Saraswati’s 2019 Spring

 How to overcome self-defeating habits and develop habits that bring well-being.

-Compassion.
-Learning to be kinder to ourselves.
+Developing compassion. learning to be kinder to ourselves.

 Homework involves daily practice for 20-30 minutes.